-Applications are sought from suitably qualified and experienced nurses, midwives and community members interested in being appointed as a member of a state and territory board of the Nursing and Midwifery Board of Australia (NMBA/National Board).
+Applications are sought from suitably qualified and experienced medical practitioners and community members interested in being appointed as a member of the state and territory boards of the Medical Board of Australia (MBA) under the National Law.

-All state and territory board appointments are made by the respective Minister for Health in each jurisdiction under Section 36 of the Health Practitioner Regulation National Law (the National Law).
+All state and territory board appointments are made by the respective Minister for Health in each jurisdiction under Section 36 of the National Law.